Personal Injury Calculators: Why Worry?

 How do personal injury calculators work?
 Well, there are really two answers to this question.
 First, there is the answer that describes how they appear to work.
 Second, there is the answer that describes how they actually work.

-In fact, the calculator simply takes the medical bill number and applies multipliers (in the case of the one I tried, 3 and 5) and then added in the other numbers.
+In fact, the calculator simply takes the medical bill number and applies multipliers (in the case of the one I tried, 3 and 5) and then adds in the other numbers.
 In other words, the calculator makes a simple equation appear complicated (and thus, perhaps, more sophisticated and accurate).
-All the calculator tells the user is that the value of a personal injury case is somewhere between 3 and 5 times the cost of the medical bills.
+All the calculator tells the user is that the value of a personal injury case is somewhere between three and five times the cost of the medical bills.

 In fact, it can be dangerously misleading to rely on a formula like this one to assess the value of your personal injury case.